 Web copy is unique from other kinds of copy like white papers and pamphlets.
 Where most content sources are meant to be read to completion, copy on your website is meant to be skimmed for information.
 Website visitors want to hit the page, get the information they are looking for, and move on.
 In order to facilitate your visitors easily finding the information they want, there are certain formatting standards you can hit.
-When rewriting or evaluating your content, section off your content using headlines, keep your paragraphs and sentences short, and use bullet points whenever possible to make information easier to read.
+When rewriting or evaluating your content, divide your content using headlines, keep your paragraphs and sentences short, and use bullet points whenever possible to make information easier to read.

 If you can check each of these boxes, your copy is looking solid.
 If not, let’s see how your copy can be improved.

 got a project?

 Whether you need a new website or some help with your social media we are ready to start the conversation.